amirkhanaursrk/Ultra-Fighters/README.md

 This game is just a prototype so far and its developing pretty slowly, but steadily.
 As this is my first time with a 3D game, I'm learning at every turn so don't expect this to be the next Black Ops or whatever (It's still cool).
-So far this program works doesn't work on Linux (Sorry!).
+So far this program doesn't work on Linux (Sorry!).
 I have a theory that with just a little effort on the building and compiling side of things that this would work on Linux as well though.